2018 NFL Draft rankings: Accuracy, arm strength and everything to know about QBs

 - Darnold

+Rosen is a rhythm passer who's the furthest ahead from under center than any of the top quarterbacks in this class.
+He works the middle portion of the field very well with impressive timing.

 Mayfield and Rudolph are almost strictly shotgun passers -- which is not nearly as big of a deal as it's sometimes made to be -- and both are effective on timing throws in the short to intermediate range.
-Woodside came from a spread offense but has the polished skill to be a quality WCO passer.

 Sleeper: Nick Stevens